nihalpasham/Rusty_CryptoAuthLib/README.md

 ## Notes:
 1. This driver is a product of my interest in 'learning the language'.
 So, its not perfect (or production quality) and there may be better ways to do things.
 Feedback, comments, suggestions are welcome.
-2. Uses 'Postcard' to serizalize or de-serialize a Rust struct to 'heapless Vec' (i.e. stack-based vec for no_std environments)
+2. Uses 'Postcard' to serizalize or de-serialize a Rust struct to a 'heapless Vec' (i.e. stack-based vec for no_std environments)
 2. This code has been tested on an nrf board using 'nrf-hal-common'.
 In theory, it should work with any HAL that implements 'embedded-hal' traits.
 3. During development, I discovered a bug in the i2c/TWIM implementation for nrf52840 (in nrf52840_hal).
 4. A PR was raised and the fix was merged-in but just make sure you pull in the fix or edit cargo.toml accordingly to get this driver to work. https://github.com/nrf-rs/nrf-hal/pull/166